harsha711/dk_project_2/docs/COMPLETE_DOCUMENTATION.md

 - CUDA-capable GPU (recommended for YOLO, but CPU works)
 - API Keys:
   - OpenAI API key (for GPT-4o-mini)
-  - Groq API key (for Llama 3.3 and Mixtral)
+  - Groq API key (for Llama 3.3 and Qwen)

 ### Step-by-Step Setup